 - Fewer Appointments: Braces require regular visits for adjustments.
 You’ll also need to schedule an appointment if a bracket is loose or breaks.
 With Invisalign, you just slip in the new aligners every 10 – 14 days and continue on with your treatment.

 What Foods to Avoid While Undergoing Invisalign Treatment

 You’ll have far more freedom with Invisalign than you would with braces.
-But still, there are still some foods you’ll want to avoid.
+But, the cost of straight teeth with Invisalign isn’t just about money.
+There are still some foods you’ll want to avoid.
 (Keep in mind that you should never eat while wearing your aligners).